nielsboecker/HoloRepository-HoloLens/HoloStorageConnector/README.md

     <img src="../HoloRepositoryDemoApplication/Images/DemoScene.png" height="400">
 </p>

-This package also provided a Demo scene to guide the developer how to use this package, which you can find [here](../HoloRepositoryDemoApplication/Assets/HoloStorageConnector/Demo).
+This package also provided a demo scene to guide the developer how to use this package, which you can find [here](../HoloRepositoryDemoApplication/Assets/HoloStorageConnector/Demo).

 ## Technologies
 The following technologies are used in this component: